Skip to content

 Best State to Choose for a Fake ID: 2026 Guide

-This guide walks through the factors that make one state a better choice than another in 2026: scannability, the in-state versus out-of-state tradeoff, layout, template complexity, and the legal reality that does not depend on the state printed on the card.
+This guide walks through the factors that separate a strong choice from a weak one this year: why polycarbonate is the deciding factor, scannability, the in-state versus out-of-state tradeoff, layout, template age, mobile IDs, and the legal reality that does not depend on the state printed on the card.
 For the underlying legal landscape, see fake ID laws by state.

-Modern checks lead with a scan.
+Material gets a card past the touch test, but the scan is the first hard filter.
 A doorman runs the card through a reader that pulls the 2D barcode or magstripe, compares the encoded data to the printed data, and flags an under-21 birthdate or a template mismatch.
-A card that looks perfect but carries a barcode that does not decode correctly fails instantly, regardless of which state it claims.
+A card that looks and feels perfect but carries a barcode that does not decode correctly fails instantly, regardless of which state it claims.
 For how that machine step works, see fake IDs and digital scanners.

 In-State vs Out-of-State: The Core Tradeoff